 Students can search for accreditations and VA approvals for individual schools that they’re considering at the Weam’s School Search Tool.
 For those searching a wider area than a single school can choose a state to round up a list of prospective schools.
 Each school listing links to “Programs” and provides details on the courses under the “Institution of Higher Learning” link.
 Students can use contact information for the school to inquire into the curriculum and requirements of the degree program.

 Examine the tuition rates at each prospective, VA-approved school.
 Fees are typically higher at private institutions and for out-of-state students.
 To receive the best tuition coverage, students should look at public schools in their own state.
 Post 9/11 GI Bill tuition payment tops out at the current tuition rate for state residents at approved schools.
-The available tuition payment for education at private schools is capped at $19,198.31 annually.
+The available tuition payment for education at private schools is capped at $21,084.89 for 2015/2016.
 A veteran receiving support under The Montgomery GI Bill must pay tuition and materials/books/fees out of the total grant.